nerdymedev/my-portfolio/README.md

 # Portfolio Website

-A modern, responsive portfolio website built with Next.js and Tailwind CSS, featuring a stylish design with a custom color theme of #c23f1b (red-orange) and black.
+A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS, featuring a dashboard for content management and dark/light theme support.

 ## Features